Chain (XCN) Price Hits $0.0008 on Major Exchanges

-Chain (XCN) traded up 0.7% against the dollar during the 1-day period ending at 20:00 PM Eastern on October 30th.
-Chain has a market capitalization of $20.20 million and $1.47 million worth of Chain was traded on exchanges in the last day.
-One Chain token can currently be purchased for approximately $0.0008 or 0.00000002 BTC on major cryptocurrency exchanges.
-In the last seven days, Chain has traded up 4.2% against the dollar.
+Chain (XCN) traded up 0.5% against the dollar during the 1 day period ending at 17:00 PM Eastern on November 4th.
+Over the last week, Chain has traded down 0.5% against the dollar.
+Chain has a total market capitalization of $20.00 million and $950,473.33 worth of Chain was traded on exchanges in the last 24 hours.
+One Chain token can currently be bought for about $0.0008 or 0.00000002 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.